fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ## Context
-- Requestor(s): Who are the requestor(s) for this story, if any?
+- Requestor(s): TODO <!-- Who are the non-customer requestor(s) for this story, if any?
+Put their github usernames here.
 They should be notified if the story gets de-prioritized.
-For customer requestors, use the `customer-xyz` label instead.
+For customer requestors, use the `customer-xyz` label instead. -->
 <!--
 What else should contributors [keep in mind](https://fleetdm.com/handbook/company/development-groups#developing-from-wireframes) when working on this change?
 (Optional.)
 1.